jon-jacky/home/commonplace.md

   browser "from a time when the grand vision of the Web was to be much more participatory and collaborative".

-- <http://callingbullshit.org/syllabus.html> - in science education + journalism
+- <http://callingbullshit.org/syllabus.html> - about the UW course

 15 May 2017